Old Kate Spade Necklace

 Penn’s Landing

-I love when I can attend events as an observer and not a participant.
+I love attending events as an observer and not a participant.
 The dinner was a black-tie event.
 I find it interesting to see the interpretation of what people think black-tie means.
-Just as a reminder, black-tie is a dress code for evening events and social functions derived from British and American costume conventions of the 18th century, worn only after 6 p.m., black tie is less formal than white tie but more formal than informal or business dress.
-Women can wear a short cocktail dress or long gown, men can wear black tuxedo or black suit.
+As a reminder, black tie is a dress code for evening events and social functions derived from British and American costume conventions of the 18th century, worn only after 6 p.m. black tie is less formal than white tie but more formal than informal or business dress.
+Women can wear a short cocktail dress or a long gown; men can wear black tuxedos or suits.

 Attorney Benjamin Crump was the Master of Ceremonies and Special Guest for the Barristers’ Annual Awards Gala.
-You may recall Crump as the attorney that represented the parents of the shooting victim Trayvon Martin, who in February 26, 2012 was killed by George Zimmerman.
+You may recall Crump as the attorney who represented the parents of the shooting victim Trayvon Martin, who, on February 26, 2012, was killed by George Zimmerman.
 Crump serves on the National Bar Association as Vice President.
-The dais included a list of who’s who of Philadelphia Attorney’s.
-By the way, barrister is an English term for lawyer entitled to practice as a advocate particularly in the higher courts.
+The dais included a list of the who’s who of the Philadelphia Attorneys.
+A barrister is an English term for a lawyer entitled to practice as an advocate, particularly in the higher courts.

-Meanwhile back at the gala, four students were presented with $1500.00 scholarships.
-This doesn’t sound like much but I am positive this amount will help to offset annual semester book purchases or go towards a meal plan for the year.
-Now my memory does serve me well from growing up in Philadelphia, in remembering the leaders in the Philadelphia community for their servant leadership, three attorneys received the J. Austin Norris Award, and the A. Leon Higginbotham, Jr. Award, the Cecil B. Moore respectively.
+Meanwhile, four students were awarded scholarships worth $1500.00 at the gala.
+This doesn’t sound like much, but I am optimistic this amount will help offset annual semester book purchases or help you go towards a meal plan for the year.
+Now, my memory does serve me well from growing up in Philadelphia; in remembering the leaders in the Philadelphia community for their servant leadership, three attorneys received the J. Austin Norris Award and the A—Leon Higginbotham, Jr. Award and the Cecil B. Moore, respectively.

-I especially recall Cecil B. Moore not so much as an attorney but as a community activist during the U. S. Civil Rights Movement in the 1960’s.
-He earned a reputation as a no-nonsense lawyer who fought on behalf of his mostly poor, African-American clients.
+I especially recall Cecil B. Moore not so much as an attorney but as a community activist during the U. S. Civil Rights Movement in the 1960s.
+He earned a reputation as a no-nonsense lawyer who fought for his mostly poor African-American clients.
 He went on to serve as President of the Philadelphia Chapter of the NAACP and on the Philadelphia City Council.
-As a homage to Cecil B. Moore’s innumerable contributions to the Black comity, the Barristers’ Association presents this award to an individual or organization who embodies selfless service to the community.
+As a homage to Cecil B. Moore’s innumerable contributions to the Black community, the Barristers’ Association presents this award to an individual or organization who embodies selfless service to the community.
 This award was given to Attorney Michael Coard ( I thought they were saying Michael Kors, hehe).

 Another name in the community I do recall while growing up in Philly was A. Leon Higginbotham, he was a lawyer, judge, and scholar whose nearly 30 years as an influential federal judge.
 President Clinton awarded Higginbotham the Presidential Medal of Freedom, the nation’s highest civilian honor, in September 1995.
 The Barristers’ Association honors an individual who possesses the qualities that exemplify Judge Higginbotham’s career, professional excellence, scholarship and commitment to social justice, this award was given to retired judge, Honorable Kathryn Streeter-Lewis, congratulations.

-If nothing else whether or an attorney/barrister, one can make a difference in whatever one does in life and never overlook the opportunity to help others along the way.
+If nothing else, whether as an attorney or barrister, one can make a difference in whatever one does and never overlook the opportunity to help others.